boan-anbo/paper-timer-public/index.md

 It's more than a timer to track time; it's a simple and yet powerful tool to let you experiment with methods of reading that suit you and turn them into habits.

+Paper Timer is completely __free__.
+It's made by an academic for academics.

 See:
 - [__design philosophy__](#design-philosophy) to learn more about why Paper Timer is different.
 - [__example item__](#example) to see to utilize the `stages` and `items` to help you read.